Recharge your cells from within and enjoy 20% OFF NAD+ for a limited time only - shop now

 • If the first dose doesn’t work, don’t take another for the same attack.

-• If your migraine returns, you may take a second dose after 2 hours.
+• If your migraine returns later in the day, you may take a second dose after waiting at least 2 hours.

 How Quickly Does Sumatriptan Work?

-Sumatriptan tablets typically start to work within 30 to 60 minutes.
-Fast-acting alternatives are also available, nasal sprays begin working in about 15 minutes, while injections may provide relief in as little as 10 minutes.
+When patients ask how long Sumatriptan takes to work, clinical guidelines state the tablets typically start to provide relief within 30 to 60 minutes.
+Fast-acting alternative formats are also available; nasal sprays begin working in about 15 minutes, while injections may provide relief in as little as 10 minutes.
+If you are unsure about how to take Sumatriptan properly, consult the patient leaflet or speak with your doctor.

 Which Sumatriptan Dosage Should I Take?

-The right dose of Sumatriptan varies based on your symptoms and medical history.
+The right dosage varies based on your symptoms and medical history.
 Always follow your doctor’s instructions or those provided in your prescription.

-• Effectiveness: 50 mg and 100 mg tend to offer better relief than 25 mg, but higher doses aren’t always more effective.
+• Effectiveness: 50 mg and 100 mg tend to offer better relief than 25 mg, but higher doses aren’t always more effective for everyone.

 Warnings & Precautions